kgrzybek/modular-monolith-with-ddd/README.md

 ### 3.5 Domain Model principles and attributes

 Domain Model, which is the central and most critical part in the system, should be designed with special attention.
-Here are some key principles and attributes which are applied to Domain Models of each modules:
+Here are some key principles and attributes which are applied to Domain Models of each module:

 1. **High level of encapsulation**